ojlamb/jekyll-now/about.md

 permalink: /about/
 ---

 I am a Software Engineer and Product Manager.
-My interests and expertise revolve around geospatial technology data visualization, mapping, and analysis.
+My interests and expertise revolve around geospatial technology, data visualization, mapping, and analysis.
 I currently work at [RedZone Software](http://www.redzone.co/) in Boulder, CO where I lead product and development efforts.

 In 2015 I attended [Makers Academy](https://makersacademy.com/) to learn how to build software.